Kamanyola: Pre-colonial, epoch of independence, and 1972 migration

 Monument commemorating the victory of the Armée Nationale Congolaise (ANC), led by General Mobutu Sese Seko, in the Battle of Kamanyola.

-Historically, Kamanyola was home to the Bashi people, a significant populace of Bantu heterogeneous ethnic group residing in the territories of Walungu, Kabare, Mwenga, Kalehe, and Uvira.
+Kamanyola has traditionally been inhabited by the Bashi people.
 The region was a border town and historic lieu where the Armée Nationale Congolaise (ANC) landed a key victory against the Mulelist insurgency in 1964.

 In 1972, the region experienced a large-scale migration from Burundi during the Great Calamity, a campaign of mass killings perpetrated against the Hutu population by the Tutsi-dominated military and government under Michel Micombero's regime.
 It is estimated that approximately 50,000 Burundian refugees fled to Zaire, of which 50 percent were of Zairean descent.
 Notably, not all refugees were Hutu; an estimated 20,000 to 25,000 were of Zairean lineage, primarily from Hemba people, who historically occupied areas on both sides of Lake Tanganyika.
 In response, Zairean authorities implemented an extensive development program known as "Kusaidia", which extended from Kamanyola and reached as far as Kalemie, spanning approximately 250 kilometers along the shores of Lake Tanganyika.
 The Bahemba, seeking asylum from the Burundian conflict that erupted in April 1972, leveraged their ethnic solidarity to mitigate the complexities of displacement.
 The Zairean government made significant efforts to integrate the Hutu refugees into the Kusaidia initiative, which was supported by Mobutu Sese Seko's regime, in collaboration with international organizations, including Catholic Relief Services (CRS), the United States Agency for International Development (USAID), and OXFAM.